A Survey of U.S. Dental Health & Contributing Factors - Legal Reader

 To do just this, Express Dentist conducted a survey of each region of the U.S. to determine which states had the best dental health and which had the worst.
 The report indicates, “Given that many people have been hesitant to visit the dentist for routine care during the Covid-19 pandemic, it is now more important than ever to understand what your geographical location could mean for the health of your teeth and gums.”

 While Connecticut came out on top, followed by the District of Colombia, Massachusetts, Hawaii and New Jersey, other states such as West Virginia and Arkansas were dead last on the list.
-This begged the question: Why is it that that some states are leading the game while others are falling behind?
+This begged the question: Why is it that that some states are leading the charge while others are falling behind?

 While, as Dr. Grillo indicated, the factors are multi-faceted, poor dental health seems to correlate strongly with socioeconomic status and can impact some ethnicities more so than others.